 No aspect escapes scrutiny.
 From energy and materials to products and recycling, we make every effort to be as conscientious as possible.

-Our facilities use renewable energy through our participation with the EPA's Green Power Partnership program.
-And through our partnership with the EPA's Smart Way Transport program, we use fuel-efficient transportation for delivery.
+Our facilities use renewable energy through our participation with the EPA's Green Power Partnership programme.
+And through our partnership with the EPA's Smart Way Transport programme, we use fuel-efficient transportation for delivery.

 We're always trying to reduce or eliminate hazardous materials in our manufacturing, such as using mercury-free and spray-paint free processes.
 And our innovative packaging includes soy ink and recycled materials.
 Some products are made from eco-friendly materials, such as corn-based bioplastics.

 Are you interested in Samsung's eco-innovation within the context of specific products?

 Samsung's LED TVs do not use mercury in the production process, or spray paint in the manufacturing process.
 It also offers a power indicator menu and an optimised energy savings mode.
 And because these TVs are thinner, less material is required to manufacture them.
 Smaller packaging allows for more sets to be shipped, and less fuel to be consumed.
 The Samsung LED TV is an outstanding set with stunning picture quality, but one that consumes less than 60 percent of the energy used by conventional LCD sets.
 It's no wonder that the Samsung 6000 Series was honoured with an Eco Design Award in the 2009 CES Innovations Design and Engineering Awards.

 The latest Samsung Plasma TVs feature new circuitry and panel techniques that meet the newest ENERGY STAR v3.0 requirements, and are produced entirely with lead-free materials.